Governor’s Conservation Achievement Awards

 Water Conservationist of the Year: Lee Ann Smith, Arden

 As her Asheville community was plagued with health issues from cancer, tumors, and glaucoma, Smith became a fierce advocate upon learning her young son also had cancer.
-Her research and investigations led to the discovery of toxic contaminates in the soil, groundwater and surface water in the area due to an old electroplating facility.
-She co-founded the POWER Action Group NC to advocate for the cleanup of the contaminated site, finally prevailing when the EPA ordered the toxic Superfund site be cleaned.
+Neighbors had uncovered contamination and had been fighting with the EPA to hold CTS accountable for the toxic pollution for decades, and in 2009 Lee Ann joined the fight with fresh ideas and energy.
+In 2012, she co-founded the POWER Action Group NC to advocate for the cleanup of the contaminated site, finally prevailing when the EPA ordered to have the toxic Superfund site cleaned.

 Land Conservationist of the Year: David Schnake, Durham